thofma/Hecke.jl/docs/src/orders/introduction.md

 ### Definitions and vocabulary

 We begin by collecting the necessary definitions and vocabulary.
-This is in particular important for everything related to embeddings of number fields into archimdean fields, since they are at least two (slighlty) different normalizations.
+This is in particular important for everything related to embeddings of number fields into archimedean fields, since they are at least two (slighlty) different normalizations.

 #### Number fields